 In terms of story, I think there’s a certain degree of “grass is greener” at play.
 If the story of Three Hopes had been in the main game and Three Houses was the spin-off, I think Three Houses would have been praised for transitioning Byleth from “aloof, badass recurring rival character” to “main character who single-handedly decides the fate of the world.”

-On the other hand, Byleth has a lot more personality in Hopes, likely largely due to not have to function as a blank slate.
+On the other hand, Byleth has a lot more personality in Hopes, likely largely due to not having to function as a blank slate.

 Similarly, the Officers Academy (which is apparently a plural and not a possessive…) is relevant for exactly one chapter in Hopes, so the fact that it’s actually central to the game in Houses would probably have been viewed as pretty cool.